publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stC/ptIII/ch603/m__us_usc_t10_s6954.md

     In subsection (b)(1) the qualification that appointees must be from the sons of members of the various “regular” components of the armed forces is added, as “Army, Navy, Air Force, Marine Corps, and Coast Guard” are so interpreted in this statute.

-    In subsection (c) the proviso “That all such appointees are otherwise qualified for admission” is omitted as covered by [§ 6958 of this title][/us/usc/t10/s6958] setting forth qualifications of all candidates.
+    In subsection (c) the proviso “That all such appointees are otherwise qualified for admission” is omitted as covered by § 6958 of this title setting forth qualifications of all candidates.

     The applicability to the United States Military Academy in the [Act of June 8, 1926, ch.
 492][/us/act/1926-06-08/ch492], as amended ([34 U.S.C.
 1036a][/us/usc/t34/s1036a]; [10 U.S.C.
 1091a][/us/usc/t10/s1091a]), was repealed by [section 6(c) of the Act of June 30, 1950, ch.
 421][/us/act/1950-06-30/ch421/s6/c], [64 Stat.
 305][/us/stat/64/305].